syyunn/GATT_WTO/README.md

 ## What is World Trade Organization?

-##### WTO, formely known as GATT till 1995, is an international organiztion that supports the global level of free trade.
+##### WTO, formely known as GATT, is an international organiztion that supports the global level of free trade.

 ## What is panel report?